tak-9/employee_db/README.md

 * View the total utilized budget of a department (ie. the combined salaries of all employees in that department)

 ## Installation
+:point_right: Follow the steps below to install this application:

-1. Ensure MySQL and node.js are installed.
+1. Ensure [MySQL](https://www.mysql.com/) and [Node.js](https://nodejs.org) are installed.
 2. Download this application by git or clicking "Download ZIP" button from the GitHub Website.

  `$ git clone https://github.com/tak-9/employee_db.git`